gpwilliams/gruffalo_index/documents/02_plot-data.md

 Token Frequencies
 -----------------

-Let's explore the token frequencies for the words.
+Let's explore the token frequencies for the words (N = 3458.
 Remember, this just takes a measure of how often things changes across all occurrences of words.
 This means that words that are very common get counted in the data a lot.

 ### Exploring Changes